meteor-velocity/velocity/README.md

 First publish velocity:core on your development machine with `meteor publish`.
 Then you will need machines with the other two architectures.
 Use `meteor publish-for-arch velocity:core@VERSION --release 0.9.4` on a computer with the right architecture.
 Also see [Meteor docs](http://docs.meteor.com/#meteorpublishforarch).

+### Meteor Method Naming Convention

+We have two naming schemas:

+1. When the method does something with a resource type: `velocity/<RESOURCE_NAME>/<ACTION>`
+2. When the method isn't specific to a resource type: `velocity/<ACTION>`

+All parts a camelCase and start with a lowercase letter.

 ##Contributors